 Located one-and-a-half miles from Fisherman's Wharf, Alcatraz is one of the city's most popular attractions.
 A visit to the island includes a tour of the cell house where visitors can see where the prisoners lived.
-Although the last inmates were transferred off the island in 1963, the main prison block with its steel bars, claustrophobic (9 x 5-foot) cells, mess hall, library and "dark holes," where recalcitrant languished in inky blackness, is still structurally intact.
+Although the last inmates were transferred off the island in 1963, the main prison block—with its steel bars, claustrophobic (9 x 5-foot) cells, mess hall, library and "dark holes," is still structurally intact.

 General Visitor Info

-Alcatraz Cruises is the official ferry provider to Alcatraz and back.
+Alcatraz Cruises is the official ferry provider to Alcatraz.
 Departures start at 9:30 AM and are available every half an hour throughout the day.
-However, please note that these cruises frequently sell out, so as much as possible, plan and book your cruise in advance, especially in the summer and on holidays.
+Please note that these cruises frequently sell out, so plan and book your cruise in advance, especially in the summer and on holidays.

 To purchase tickets, view the schedule and/or for more information, visit the Alcatraz Cruises web site at www.alcatrazcruises.com.

 Touring the island will be at your own pace.
-There is no formal tour but an audio tour is available for the cell house portion of your visit.
+During the day, there is no formal tour but an audio tour is available for the cell house portion of your visit.
 This award winning audio tour is available in many languages including English, Spanish, Japanese, French, Italian, German, Dutch and Mandarin and can be purchased upon your arrival on the island or with your ferry ticket.
-Evening tours of Alcatraz are also available.
-Visit the Alcatraz Cruises web site for additional information.
+You can stay on Alcatraz Island as long as you like if you choose the Day Tour.
+Evening guided tours of Alcatraz are also available, where you can marvel at the sunset and see spectacular views of the city.
+The night tour includes a personally narrated boat tour around the island, guided tours from the dock to the main prison building, and "Doing Time: The Alcatraz Cellhouse Tour."
+Visit the Alcatraz Cruises website for additional information.

-The weather on Alcatraz varies every day on the island, sometimes even on the same day.
-It can be warm,windy and wet any day of the year.
-The best way to prepare yourself is to dress in layers and wear comfortable shoes as well.
+The weather on Alcatraz varies every day, sometimes even on the same day.
+It can be warm, windy and wet any day of the year.
+The best way to prepare yourself is to dress in layers and wear comfortable shoes.

 How to Get There

-The following SF Municipal Railway (MUNI) bus lines stop within three blocks of THE Hornblower Alcatraz Landing at Pier 33:
+The following MUNI bus lines stop within three blocks of Hornblower Alcatraz Landing at Pier 33: